I Ching Oracle Result: Transformation from Hexagram 28 with Changing Lines 1, 2, 3 to Hexagram 17

 (Suí, yuán hēng, lì zhēn, wú jiù.)

 "Following.
-From the origin, there is smooth progress.
+Origin and smooth progress.
 It is favorable to remain correctly aligned.
-No blame."
+No error."

 This hexagram describes a condition in which success comes through responsive alignment rather than assertion.
 One does well by moving with what is sound and timely, while remaining rooted in what is steady.